aftabs7/Parent-Teacher-Bridge/README.md

 Yash Chatse (250245920097)

 📄 License
-This project is licensed under the MIT License – feel free to use, modify, and distribute.
+This project is licensed under the MIT License – you are free to use, modify, and distribute it.